qfpl/initial-final/blog/posts/backpack-for-initial-and-final-encodings.md

 class ExpMul repr where
   mul :: repr -> repr -> repr
 ```
-and we can extend our exisiting interpreters:
+and we can extend our existing interpreters:
 ```haskell
 instance ExpMul Int where
   mul = (*)